Login Sign in

 Re-Establish a Work-Friendly Routine

-If you’ve been working from home over the past year, your routine has probably changed dramatically from what it was when you were commuting to the office.
+If you’ve been working from home, your routine has probably changed dramatically from what it was when you were commuting to the office.
 Maybe you get out of bed later, your pet eats at a different time, you go for walks or do pet playtime at different times throughout the day.

-But dogs and cats thrive on routines.
-So, it’s important to get your pet used to your back-to-work schedule before you leave for your first day in the office.
+But again, dogs and cats thrive on routines.
+So, if you’re going to start commuting to an office again, it’s important to get your pet used to your new schedule before you leave for your first day.

 “Start mimicking a schedule that you think you can maintain when you go back to work,” says Valerie Tynes, veterinary behaviorist and veterinary services specialist for Ceva Animal Health.
 “For instance, if you can’t do one-hour walks when you go back to work, start taking 10-minute walks.”